 Bellaire home prices are not only among the most expensive in Texas, but Bellaire real estate also consistently ranks among the most expensive in America.

 Bellaire is a decidedly white-collar city, with fully 96.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bellaire is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bellaire who work in healthcare (18.95%), management occupations (18.22%), and sales jobs (10.56%).

 Also of interest is that Bellaire has more people living here who work in computers and math than 95% of the places in the US.

-Bellaire is a very ethnically-diverse city.
+Bellaire is an extremely ethnically-diverse city.
 The people who call Bellaire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellaire residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellaire include English, Irish, Italian, and French .
+Important ancestries of people in Bellaire include German, English, Irish, Polish, and Italian.

 The most common language spoken in Bellaire is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.